mikiyasET/account_notifier/Readme.md

 # Telegram Message to SMS (Alert)

-This script will send sms message to your phone when a message from a selected chat is sent
+This script will send sms message to your phone when a message from a selected chat is sent using [Yegara Free SMS API Gateway](https://yegara.com/sms.php)

+to change the sms gateway to your preferred gateway you have to change the `sendSMS` function in `general.ts` file under the `src/utils` folder

 ## Installation